Free public lecture - May 7, 2026

-Tours of house and museum are currently only available by appointment.
+Tours of house and museum are currently available by appointment.
 Please call or email us in advance to set up a time to visit.

 Visitors may also take a self-guided tour of the grounds and outdoor markers by using our self-guided tour brochure available outside at the visitor center..